-Grading:

-Quizzes (15%) Class participation (20%) Homeworks (30%) Midterms (20%) Final (20%) (Note that this adds up to 105, so there are 5 extra points built in.)
+Grading: Quizzes (15%) Class participation (20%) Homeworks (30%) Midterms (20%) Final (20%) (Note that this adds up to 105, so there are 5 extra points built in.)
 Everybody has something come up during the semester that can make it hard to keep up with the class.
 This is especially true in the current crisis.
-For this reason we will drop the two lowest homework scores, the two lowest quiz scores, and the lowest midterm score.
+For this reason we will drop the three lowest quiz scores, three lowest class participation scores, two lowest homework scores, and the lowest midterm score.